tip-easy/Tip-Easy/server/src/database/README.md

 # database/

-This is where all database code will live.
+This is where all database storage, retrieval, and setup code will live.